 Additionally, as cement mixes with water, a chemical reaction called hydration occurs, generating heat.
 In this process, the heat is trapped inside the core and cannot escape quickly enough.
 As a result, the core continues to get warmer while the surface cools.

-Why Is Thermal Cracking a Problem?
+Why Is Thermal Cracking in Concrete a Problem?

 How to Control Concrete Temperature in Cold Weather

-To ensure proper strength gain in concrete structures during winter, new concrete placements are generally protected from the cold weather using an external source of heat.
+To ensure proper strength gain in concrete structures during winter, new concrete placements are generally protected from cold weather using an external source of heat.
 In mass concrete placements, for example, protective blankets are often used to cover the concrete and distribute the heat generated from the concrete itself.
 This decreases the temperature gradient difference between the surface and core of the pour, reducing the chance of thermal cracks occurring.

 4 Tips for Controlling Concrete Temperature in Cold Weather